-Engaging learning acquired during three years of training with Medicine men and traditional custodians in Western Australia, Luna's work is composed through an inclusive ecological methodology, interrogating colonial and capitalist assumptions and practicing alternative knowledge by working collaboratively with place and multispecies communities.
+Engaging learning acquired during three years of training with Medicine men and traditional custodians in Western Australia, Luna's work is composed through an inclusive ecological methodology, interrogating colonial and capitalist assumptions and practicing alternative knowledge production.

-This work has featured at festivals throughout Australia including Mapping Melbourne, Queensland Poetry Festival, Critical Animals, Crack Theatre Festival, HillsceneLive, and Fremantle Festival.
+This work has featured at festivals throughout Australia including Mapping Melbourne for Multicultural Arts Victoria, Queensland Poetry Festival, Critical Animals, Crack Theatre Festival, HillsceneLive, and Fremantle Festival.

 Her academic writing centers on her ecological inquiry while other published text spans critical theory, speculative fiction, ficto-criticsm and poetry.
 Among other places, her work can be viewed in Going Down Swinging, OFFSET, ROAR, TEXT, Bombay Gin and The International Journal of Practice-based humanities.

-Luna has recently completed her Masters Thesis at the University of Melbourne, examining the potential role of text, and transdisciplinary art practice in troubling anthropocentric assumptions.
+Luna has recently completed her Masters Thesis at the University of Melbourne, examining the role of text in transdisciplinary art practice attempting to trouble anthropocentric assumptions.